Overview ↑ Back to top

-A: In some instances the order number displayed for a transaction within Global Payments will not match the corresponding order number shown in WooCommerce, for instance WC Order #500 might display as 500-3 in Global Payments.
-This is due to a limitation with the Global Payments gateway whereby each payment attempt must use a unique order number, combined with a limitation on the WooCommerce side whereby failed orders from redirect gateways such as this one must use the same order number for each payment attempt.
+A: In some cases, the order number in Global Payments may not match WooCommerce (e.g. WC order #500 might display as #500-3 in Global Payments).
+This is due to a limitation with Global Payments where each payment attempt must use a unique order number, combined with a limitation in WooCommerce where failed orders from redirect gateways must use the same order number for each payment attempt.

 Q: Is this plugin compatible with the Global Iris payment gateways?

-A: Yes, simply use your Global Iris Merchant ID and Shared Secret to connect with a Global Iris gateway.
+A: Yes, simply use your Global Iris Merchant ID and Shared Secret in the plugin settings to connect with a Global Iris gateway.

 Troubleshooting ↑ Back to top

 Global Payments HPP uses an asynchronous payment notification system (similar to PayPal’s IPN), which means that Global Payments must be aware of your shop’s server and able to communicate with it to complete the checkout process.
 If Global Payments fails to communicate with your server, it can result in successful checkouts and payments that aren’t registered in WooCommerce as a paid order (i.e. stuck in a “pending” state).

 Follow the steps below to troubleshoot (and hopefully resolve) this issue: